dhes/ColonoscopyPolyp/input/pagecontent/index.md

 * CPPolypObservation
 * CPPolypDetailObservation

-The guidelines for follow-up are summarized as follows:
+The USMSTFCC guidelines for follow-up are summarized as follows:

 colonoscopy finding | surveillance interval (years)
 ---|:---: